MedSkillBuilder Logo

 D. Study of

-Answer: B. Low or below normal
+Answer: Low or below normal

-Example: hypoglycemia means low blood sugar.
+Hypoglycemia means low blood sugar.

 3. What does -itis mean?